Benefits of Hand Embroidery

 Doing hand embroidery is such a great stress buster for me.
 It’s like I forget about everything around me and immerse myself in a world of my own.
 It resets and prepares me to be a better person. —N

-Hand embroidery helps many of us to focus—keeping worries and the chaotic thoughts of our daily life away.
+Hand embroidery helps many of us to focus—keeping worries and the chaotic thoughts of our daily lives away.
 It is meditative and has been used as a therapeutic method to improve mental and emotional health.
-Did you know that World War soldiers, mainly from Britain, Australia, and New Zealand were encouraged to take up hand embroidery as a part of their rehabilitation?
+Did you know that World War soldiers, mainly from Britain, Australia, and New Zealand were encouraged to take up hand embroidery for their rehabilitation?
 It was a part of the occupational therapy to help them gain back their fine motor skills and treat trauma.
 Louisa Pesel, a famous German-English embroiderer, played a remarkable role in introducing the art of needlework to these soldiers.

 2. Builds patience — lowers your blood pressure and reduces your acne!